 - Title X Health Center: Health centers that are funded through Title X funds

-Mississippi First is working to train healthcare providers throughout the state on youth-friendly healthcare services that will help them provide the care and services young persons need.
+Teen Health Mississippi is working to train healthcare providers throughout the state on youth-friendly healthcare services that will help them provide the care and services young persons need.
 These trainings will emphasize the best-practices listed above that have been found through research to be important components of appropriate services for adolescents and young adults.